 issue that is fixed in MySQL 5.7.

-For more information, see Section 2.1.2, “Setting the Replication Slave Configuration”.
+For more information, see Section 2.1.2, “Setting the Replica Configuration”.

 When starting, the MySQL server automatically obtains a UUID as follows: